 The key to watching The History Channel without cable is subscribing to a live TV streaming service.
 Sometimes called “skinny bundles,” these streaming services combine the best of cable with the convenience of Netflix.
 They stream over the air, keep prices lower than their cable counterparts, and never lock you into long-term contracts.
 But they still offer live TV networks like The History Channel.

 Which live TV streaming services offer a History Channel livestream?
-Let’s take a look.
+Let’s take a look:

 Can I Watch The History Channel on Roku, Fire TV, Apple TV, or Chromecast?

 Clearly, there are plenty of ways to watch livestreams of The History Channel online.
 But do any of these work on major streaming devices like the ones from Roku, Amazon, Apple, and Google?
-You bet they do: the major skinny bundles tend to boast broad platform support, including apps for Roku, Fire TV, Apple TV, Chromecast, Android TV, Android, iOS, Xbox One, PlayStation 4, and even your computer's web browser.
+You bet they do: the major skinny bundles tend to boast broad platform support, including apps for Roku, Fire TV, Apple TV, Chromecast, Android TV, Android, iOS, and even your computer's web browser.

-Free Yourself From Cable, History Channel Fans!
+Free Yourself From Cable, History Channel Fans

 So there you have it!
 No matter which of the live TV streaming services above caught your eye, you'll have plenty of options for watching The History Channel without cable.
 It's well worth taking another look through the list and clicking on a link or two to check out the free trial offers — they're risk-free, and they'll let you experience the skinny bundle appeal without spending a dime.
 Skinny bundles are a big part of what we cover, so check back often for more on them and on the many other great tools, techniques, and services that cord-cutters use to replace cable content at a fraction of the cost.

-14 thoughts on “How to Watch The History Channel Without Cable
+15 thoughts on “How to Watch The History Channel Without Cable

 1. David Durgee says: